Experiential Learning (Definition + Examples)

 learning pyramid

 Another form of experiential learning is teaching others.
-Talk about a hands-on experience with material.
+Talk about a hands-on experience with the material.
 Teaching others a skill or information is arguably one of the best ways to learn and retain the material.

 learning the piano with the experiential learning model